If you or a loved one was involved in an accident caused by a semi-truck, you have the option to:

 - Dangerous road conditions, especially during inclement weather

-Truckers undergo special training to appropriately respond to unexpected hazards and driving conditions.
-Failure to do so may result in the loss of their commercial driver’s license, termination, or legal implication.
+- Truckers undergo special training to appropriately respond to unexpected hazards and driving conditions.
+Failure to do so may result in losing their commercial driver’s license, termination, or legal implication.

-Some actions and behaviors that can increase the chance of a semi-truck accident include:
+Some actions and behaviors can increase the chance of a semi-truck accident.
+They include:

 - Driving too closely to the car in front (also known as tailgating)